-- Income tax, corporate tax and commercial tax - Determination of taxable income - Non-income taxes (inheritance tax and property tax) - Corporate taxation and tax planning
+- Income tax, corporate tax and commercial tax

+- Determination of taxable income

+- Corporate taxation and tax planning

 Students are able to make value judgements regarding the most important taxes affecting businesses.
 Specifically, they are able to make comparisons and determine the optimal choice of legal form for a business.
 Students can formulate projections and justify their statements.
 During exercises and tutorial classes, this knowledge is applied to specific practical situations while considering and scrutinizing various aspects and points of view.
 Moreover, students need to assess the effects of different decision alternatives on the various stakeholders of a business (e.g. shareholders, managers, government, etc.) in order to develop appropriate strategies and action plans.
 The results of these considerations are presented in written as well as in verbal form.
 Both forms of presentation require a clear understanding and analysis of the respective problem sets.
 Results need to be presented convincingly in a structured and comprehensible manner with the help of appropriate software.
-Teamwork and leadership are further objectives of the course, as students form groups during exercises.
-Accordingly, all outcomes (e.g. solutions to tax-related problem sets or developed tax planning strategies) are presented in groups.
+Teamwork and leadership are further objectives of the course, as students form groups during tutorials.
+Accordingly, all outcomes (e.g. solutions to tax-related problem sets or developed tax planning strategies) are handed in in written form and presented in groups.

 Obligatory registration: no Further information on registration: -

 Courses Hours per week Self-study

 Lecture 2 2

 Exercise class 2 2

 Tutorial 2 2

 ECTS in total 6

-Form of assessment Written exam (90 m nin.)
+Form of assessment Elaboration of a case study/a topic in groups and written exam (90 min.)

+Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Ulrich Schreiber / Prof. Dr. Christoph Spengel
+Lecturer/Person in charge Prof. Dr. Christoph Spengel

 Duration of module 1 semester

 Offering Fall semester

 Language German

 Program-specific education goals LG 1, LG 2, LG 3, LG 4, LG 5

 Grade graded

 Range of application B.Sc.
-Business Adm ninistration
+Business Administration